-Our students are active in more than 20 40 organizations/clubs and exhibit the true spirit of volunteerism.
+Our students are eligible to join a variety of organizations/clubs.
 Although several organizations/clubs are approved to operate at Roseman campuses, the views, opinions, statements, and/or philosophies of any organization are solely that of the organization and do not necessarily represent those of the students, employees, administration, and Board of Trustees of Roseman.
 Roseman students achieve upper-level college standing prior to acceptance.

-We only admit regular students who have a high school diploma, and/or the recognized equivalent of a high school diploma, and/or are beyond the age of compulsory school attendance in the State in which the institution is physically located.
+We only admit regular students who have a high school diploma, and/or the recognized equivalent of a high school diploma, and/ or are beyond the age of compulsory school attendance in the State in which the institution is physically located.
 All graduate programs require at least 60 college credits for admissions (verified with official transcripts), which meets federal requirements of the recognized equivalent of a high school diploma.
 If the validity of a high school completion is questioned for College of Nursing applicants, the applicant will be referred to the Director of Financial Aid (DFA) for review.
-The DFA may request documentation to confirm the validity and/or may contact the relevant department/agency in the state in which the secondary school is located to confirm the school is recognized as a provider of secondary school education.
+The DFA may request documentation to confirm the validity and/or may contact the relevant department/ agency in the state in which the secondary school is located to confirm the school is recognized as a provider of secondary school education.